 I think they put the wrong plate on this amp, as the 4417 is a slave amp from this series.

 It's a fixed bias amp, but for some reason, there are 22ohm resistors to ground from the cathodes of the 6CM5 pentodes.
-People sometimes put 1ohm resistors here to measure bias, but to find this in an amp like this is unusual, cause the bias is pre-set using resistors.
+People sometimes put 1ohm resistors here to measure bias, I’m not familiar with this size resistor being used for this purpose.
+A 10ohm would make a little more sense, as the mental math would be easier.

 PHILIPS EV4437 SCHEMATIC